 Note: If this does not work, the Expand SmartText entries option might be disabled.
-If so, invoke the command Tools > Options, switch to the General tab, and turn on this option.
+If so, invoke the Tools > Options menu command, switch to the General tab, and turn on this option.

-Alternatively, you can use a dialog to insert SmartText entries by invoking the command Insert > SmartText, choosing the desired entry, and then clicking the Insert button.
+Alternatively, you can use a dialog to insert SmartText entries by invoking the menu command Insert > SmartText, choosing the desired entry, and then clicking the Insert button.